kohuala/AntennaParameterMATLAB/README.md

 Antenna Parameter Calculator

-Given a radiation power pattern, this code will find the following antenna parameters:
+Given a radiation power pattern, this code will find the following antenna parameters and display in Cartesian coordinates and Polar coordinates:

 1. Directivity Pattern
 2. Maximum Directivity
 3. Normalized Radiation Pattern